terryky/android_tflite/README.md

-# android_tflite
+# GPU Accelerated TensorFlow Lite applications on Android NDK.
-Android native applications using TensorFlow Lite C++ APIs.
+Run and measure the performance of TensorFlow Lite GPU Delegate on Android NDK.